RBKC MAYOR’S AWARD 2018

-Sue has been a guiding light in the Earl’s Court Square Residents’ Association, taking on the editorship and production of its quarterly newsletter and its distribution to 700 households, raising the cost from local advertisers.
-She has been instrumental in the RA achieving Gold Standard, with time-consuming participation in all its events.
+Sue has been a guiding light in the Earl’s Court Square Residents’ Association, taking on the editorship and production of its newsletter (now annual - but previously with two members' editions as well) and its distribution to 650+ households, raising the cost from local advertisers.
+She has also been involved with the RA achieving a Gold Standard Award, with time-consuming participation in all its events.

 She has also been instrumental in the successful establishment of and funding for Solidarity Sports, the charity which tackles the problems of disadvantaged youth throughout the borough.
 Without her participation and help the Earl’s Court Community Trust might never have got off the ground and the Earl’s Court Society has her amelioration skills to thank for its smooth establishment and running.

 Above all, Sue will be remembered for responding to countless individuals who need any kind of help or support, regardless of who they are, making the world a better place to live in.

 Toby Brown MA FNAEA AssocRICS: Chairman, Earls Court Community Trust